-In Part A, there are three core papers A0, A1 and A2, nine papers A3-A11 relating to the long options, and paper ASO relating to the short options.
-Paper A2 is of 3 hours' duration, whilst the remaining papers are 1.5 hours' duration.
+In Part A, there are three core papers A0, A1, A2, nine papers A3-A11 relating to the long options, and paper ASO relating to the short options.
+Paper A2 is of 3 hours' duration, as it includes both A2.1 Metric Spaces and A2.2 Complex Analysis, whilst the remaining papers are 1.5 hours' duration.